Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 --

-- encapsulate the uncertain code within a `try`/`catch` block.
+- First way: Encapsulate the uncertain code within a `try`/`catch` block.

 --

 name: handling-options

-- declare in the method signature that the method `throws` one or more exceptions.
+- Second way: declare in the method signature that the method `throws` one or more exceptions.

 ---